Partner Country of the Month: Türkiye

 Preparation:

-Have you had great experiences in Canada?
-Do you have tips for places and things that should not be missed?
-We would be happy to share your experiences either here, on Facebook or, if you want, in an online information event for other TUD students.
+Have you had a great time in Türkiye?
+Do you have tips for places and experiences that are not to be missed?
+We would be happy to share your experiences here, on social media or, if you want, in information events for other TUD students.
 Get in touch with us:

 Advice on studying abroad